OpenJournal/PAPER/README.md

 # PAPER
-Protocol for Academic Publishing &amp; Extensible Research
+PAPER is a Protocol for Academic Publishing &amp; Extensible Research.